Jack-Q/YaSat/options.md

     the output message will be formatted with color in supported terminals.
     However, when redirect the message to file for later check, the ANSI control sequence will be seen.
-In this scenario, diable the option or read output file via `cat` command.
+In this scenario, disable the option or read output file via `cat` command.
     Enabled by default.
 -   `FLAGS_VERBOSE`: toggle the verbose mode.
 When enabled, the program will print detailed information about the execution procedure.
 This can